Manipur: Insurgency

-Manipur has a long record of insurgency and inter-ethnic violence.
-Its first armed opposition group, the United National Liberation Front (UNLF), was founded in 1964 aiming to achieve independence from India and establish Manipur as a new country.
-Over time, many more groups formed, each with different goals, and deriving support from diverse ethnic groups in Manipur.
-The People's Revolutionary Party of Kangleipak (PREPAK) was formed in 1977, and the People's Liberation Army (PLA) in 1978, suspected by Human Rights Watch of receiving arms and training from China.
+The disaffection of the populace before 1972, led to armed insurgencies.
+The first armed opposition group, the United National Liberation Front (UNLF), was founded in 1964 demanding independence from India.
+Over time, more groups formed, each with a different goal, and deriving support from diverse ethnic groups in Manipur.
+The People's Revolutionary Party of Kangleipak (PREPAK) was formed in 1977, and the People's Liberation Army (PLA) in 1978, which were suspected to have received arms and training from China.
 In 1980, the Kangleipak Communist Party (KCP) was formed.
 These groups began a spree of bank robberies and attacks on police officers and government buildings.
 The state government appealed to the central government in New Delhi for support in combating this violence.

-"Disturbed area" designation
+Even before the Naga-dominated hill districts of Manipur participated in the Naga insurgency driven by the Naga National Council and, later, Natiional Socialist Council of Nagaland.
+In the late 1980s the Kuki-Zo people started their own insurgency demanding separation from the Manipur state.

-From 1980 to 2004, the Indian government referred to Manipur as a disturbed area.
-This term (designated by the Ministry of Home Affairs or a state governor) refers to a territory where extraordinary laws under the Armed Forces (Special Powers) Act can be used.
-The laws allow the military to treat private and public spaces in the same manner, detain individuals for up to 24 hours with unlimited renewals, perform warrantless searches, and to shoot and kill individuals who break laws, carry weapons, or gather in groups larger than four.
-Legal immunity applies to the military.
+From 1980 to 2004, the Indian government referred to Manipur as a disturbed area, where the Armed Forces (Special Powers) Act (AFSPA) would operate.
+The law allow the military to treat private and public spaces in the same manner, detain individuals for up to 24 hours with unlimited renewals, perform warrantless searches, and to shoot and kill individuals who break laws, carry weapons, or gather in groups larger than four.
+Legal immunity applies to the armed forces.
 Since 1980, the application of the AFSPA has been at the heart of concerns about human rights violations in the region, such as arbitrary killings, torture, cruel, inhuman and degrading treatment, and forced disappearances.
 Its continued application has led to numerous protests, notably the longstanding hunger strike by Irom Sharmila Chanu.

 In 2004, the government lifted the disturbed status after a violent attack on a local woman.
-The rape of a Manipuri woman, Thangjam Manorama Devi, by members of the Assam Rifles paramilitary had led to wide protests including a nude protest by the Meira Paibi women's association.
+The rape of a Manipuri woman, Thangjam Manorama Devi, by members of the Assam Rifles paramilitary led to wide protests including a nude protest by the Meira Paibi women's association.

+18 June Uprising

+On 18 June 2001, a massive protest broke out in Imphal Valley.
+The protest was triggered by the Government of India's decision to extend the ceasefire agreement with the NSCN-IM "without territorial limits", which was widely perceived as a threat to Manipur's territorial integrity.
+Demonstrators set fire to the Manipur Legislative Assembly and other government buildings in Imphal.
+Security forces opened fire to stop the crowds, killing 18 people.